9 Cool Kangaroo Facts

 1. Males like to show off

-A study by the Biological Journal of the Linnean Society has shown that female kangaroos like a little muscle on their romantic partners.
+by the Biological Journal of the Linnean Society has shown that female kangaroos like a little muscle on their romantic partners.
 Male kangaroos with larger biceps seem to have more success with mating, and some have even been spotted flexing their guns to attract attention.

 2. No, their name didn't come from a mistranslation.